Robert-van-Engelen/lisp/README.md

     > ((curry + 1) 2 3)
     6

-If your Lisp can't curry like this, it isn't classic Lisp.
+If your Lisp can't curry like this, it isn't classic Lisp!

 ## Compilation